senseye-inc/senseye-ios-sdk-public/README.md

 # Overview

-The Senseye SDK allows patients to complete a series of ocular tests using the front facing camera on their iOS device.
-The SDK records video of the tests and uploads the videos to secure Amazon S3 for storage and analysis.
+The Senseye SDK allows participants to complete a series of ocular tasks using the front facing camera on their iOS device.
+A series of tasks comprises a completed session.
+The SDK records video of the participant performing the task and uploads the videos to secured Amazon S3 storage for analysis.

 # Installation